hmans/rbfu/README.md

 This will make Pow start up your project through rbfu.
 We're working on adding built-in support for rbfu to Pow soon.

-### How do I use rbfu with TextMate?

-*Coming soon.*

 ### Why doesn't rbfu just install new Rubies itself?

-This could be added easily (it's a simple invocation of `ruby-build`); however, we're actively deciding against it because the most important design decision for rbfu is that it's supposed to *just one thing*, and installing Rubies is not that thing.
+This could be added easily (it's a simple invocation of `ruby-build`); however, I'm actively deciding against it because the most important design decision for rbfu is that it's supposed to do *just one thing*, and installing Rubies is not that thing.

 Installing new Rubies is easy enough; in fact, if a requested Ruby version is missing, rbfu will print the command required to install it (using ruby-build).